isomerpages/seab-corp/news/press-releases/_posts/2021-12-10-post-Release of 2021 Singapore Cambridge GCE Normal (Acad) & Normal (Tech) Level Exam Results on 17 Dec.md

 going to school.
 School candidates who are unwell or are required to self-isolate due to a positive COVID-19 test result should not return to school to collect their results.
-These students may check their results online via Singapore Examinations and Assessment Board’s (SEAB) Candidates Portal at www.seab.gov.sg from 3.15pm on 17 December 2021.
+These students may check their results online via Singapore Examinations and Assessment Board’s (SEAB) Candidates Portal at <a href="www.seab.gov.sg" rel="noopener noreferrer nofollow" target="_blank">www.seab.gov.sg</a> from
+3.15pm on 17 December 2021.
 School candidates who are eligible for Singpass can use their Singpass account to access SEAB’s Candidates Portal.
 School candidates who are International Students will receive their system-generated username via email from 14 December 2021.
 SEAB’s Candidates Portal will be accessible from 17 December 2021 to 31 December 2021.</p>
 <p>4.
 School candidates who are unable to collect their results in person